 INTRODUCTION

-The effective treatment of diabetic person with insulin need painful route of administration.
+The effective treatment of diabetic person with insulin require a route of administration that is painful to the patient.
 Although invasive routes are poorly acceptable by the diabetics but other noninvasive routes of administrations are highly expedient1.
 Administration of drugs by oral route is the most acceptable route of administration, but it is difficult to deliver peptide and protein drugs by this route.
 Presystemic enzymatic degradation and poor penetration of the intestinal membrane are the main reasons for the low oral bioavailability of peptide and protein drugs2.
 Oral bioavailability of insulin is below 1% so there is a big challenge to improve it upto 30%–50%3.
-A number of polymers both biodegradable and non-biodegradable polymers have been studied for non-invasive delivery of insulin.
+A number of polymers both biodegradable and non-biodegradable polymers have been studied for non-invasive delivery of insulin (provide references).
 Non-biodegradable polymers possess problems of toxicity, difficulty in eviction and also sustained release of insulin cannot be attained using these polymers.
 Biodegradable polymers favour the uptake of insulin through intestinal cells by shielding the encapsulated drug from the external harsh conditions.
-Biodegradable polymeric particles protect the peptide from the peptidases, so that they can be uptake by enterocytes.
-Polymeric particles will slowly degrade after absorption depending on the nature of the polymer; provide a sustained and controlled release of the drug4.Various strategies have to be implemented to maximize oral insulin bioavailability to defeat GI barriers, and to bring safe and effective oral dosage form to the market5.
+Biodegradable polymeric particles protect the peptide from the peptidases, enhancing uptake by enterocytes.
+Polymeric particles will slowly degrade after absorption depending on the nature of the polymer; provide a sustained and controlled release of the drug4.Various strategies have to be implemented to maximize oral insulin bioavailability to overcome GI barriers, and to bring safe and effective oral dosage form to the market5.
 In order to attain an ideal oral peptide drug delivery system, some alternates will be required to encapsulate the insulin6.For the oral delivery of peptide and protein drugs, nanocarriers have shown great potential with improved pharmacokinetics and pharmacodynamics of insulin.
 Nanocarriers or nanoparticles can stabilize these macromolecular drugs by providing insulation from the harsh GI conditions and accelerating their transport across the absorptive epithelia7.
 The new strategies for products that are tried before include water-soluble, long-acting insulin derivative, [(2-Sulfo)-9-fluorenylmethoxycarbonyl]3-insulin, vitamin B12-dextran nano particles, lipid nano particles and PEGylated calcium phosphate nanoparticles etc as oral drug delivery carriers for insulin8.

 VARIOUS CHALLENGES TO ORAL INSULIN DRUG DELIVERY